 It’s not exactly the case.
 I have my go-to recipes and more often than not, I’m whipping up something we’ve had before and something that takes 30 minutes or less to make.
 Sure, I love to develop new recipes to share with you guys, but our life is just as busy as anyone else’s, so sometimes it’s just a matter of speed and making something everyone likes.
 Well, everyone except N because that kid still likes NOTHING.

 We have salmon about every other week and my lemon salmon with dill recipe is my go-to.
 Ben loves it, I like it, it’s healthy and it’s so easy.
-We both LOVED the walnut crusted salmon but since the kids are allergic to tree nuts, that’s obviously not a recipe that’s in regular rotation.
+We both LOVE the walnut crusted salmon but since the kids are allergic to tree nuts, that’s obviously not a recipe that’s in regular rotation.

 I’ve been wanting to try out a new salmon recipe on the grill, so when Traeger sent me one of their beautiful grills (which I instantly fell in love with…seriously…I think Ben is a little jealous), salmon had to happen.

-I’m antsy and can’t wait until the end of the post to share the verdict…we loved this salmon!
+I’m antsy and can’t wait until the end of the post to share the verdict…we love this salmon!
 We’re deeming it the best grilled salmon recipe – the marinade is irresistible, the salmon stays so moist (sorry for using that word, but it does!), and the Traeger grill gives it the most amazing flavor.

 So you might be wondering what the heck a Traeger is and what is so special about it.
 Besides a dream come true, it’s also a wood pellet grill.
 I’m sure you’re familiar with grills that run on gas or charcoal.
 This one is powered by wood pellets.

 What’s so great about that?
 F-L-A-V-O-R. Not only does the wood impart a mouthwatering smoked flavor, but it also gives you versatility.
 You can choose Apple wood (great for pork!), Hickory, Mesquite, Pecan, Cherry, Maple, or an all-purpose and less flavorful (but still wonderful!) wood like Alder – you can even bake in the grill using a wood like Alder.
-Traeger also offers some fun wood pellet blends…I just went to their website and saw that they have a blend inspired by Leinenkugel’s Summer Shandy!
-It’s a blend of alder, maple, and citrus, and I need to try it yesterday.
-I’m guessing the citrus in it would be phenomenal with fish!

 So far on my Traeger I’ve made ribs, pulled pork (twice!), this salmon (three times!), chicken using this honey mustard chicken marinade, and pizza.
-Honestly you guys, Ben and I both blown away by how good everything tastes on this grill.
+Honestly, you guys, Ben and I are both blown away by how good everything tastes on this grill.
 It’s an investment compared to your typical gas or charcoal grill, but after trying it, I’d totally spend the money on it myself.

 Now, I will say, you don’t need a Traeger grill to make this salmon recipe, but it will take the flavor to the next level.